bomba-cat/ArchCode/README.md

 # ***__What is ArchCode?__***
 ArchCode is an Arch-based Linux distribution made for coders.
+It just teaches the user to work on their own and not rely on their system to do the things for them

 # ***__Why Arch-based?__***
 Arch is an open-source distribution that is lightweight and fast.
 It's also got the AUR (Arch User Repository) and the AUR helper (yay)